etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/read-file-tool.md

 - **Receiving Parameters**

     The tool receives an input parameter called `filepath` which is the path to the file to be read.

-- **Converting JSON**
-    If the input is a JSON string, it tries to convert it to a dictionary.
-If the input is a dictionary directly, it uses it as is.
-    If the parameter is directly a string representing the path, it handles that case also by converting it to a dictionary.

 - **Reading File**
     - It opens the file specified by `filepath`.